 The following resource bases are available in South Gloucestershire:

-Charborough Road Primary School resource base provides special provision for children at primary school with communication needs within the primary school.
+Charborough Road Primary School resource base - provides specialist provision for children at primary school with communication needs.

-Abbeywood Community School resource base - provides specialist support of students at key stage 3 and 4 with specific language and communication conditions and/or a diagnosis of autism.
-The Resource Base (RB) has a maximum of 23 students all of whom will have a Local Authority Education, Health and Care Plan.
+Abbeywood Community School resource base - provides specialist support for students at key stage 3 and 4 with specific language and communication conditions and/or a diagnosis of autism.

 Brimsham Green School resource base - provides a resource base for students with a physical disability and complex health needs at key stage 3 and 4.

-Hanham Woods Academy resource base - specialises in support for students with Social Communication difficulties (particularly Autistic Spectrum) at key stage 3 and 4.
-Details about the resource base can be found in the academy’s SEN information report.
+Hanham Woods Academy resource base - specialises in support for students with social communication difficulties (particularly autistic spectrum) at key stage 3 and 4.

 Yate Academy resource base - provides specialist support for students with hearing loss.
-They support students aged 3-19 with varying degrees of hearing loss who use both Hearing Aids and may have Cochlear Implants.
-Transmitters are also used successfully within mainstream lessons and within the base.
+They support students aged 3-19 with varying degrees of hearing loss who use both hearing aids and may have cochlear implants.

 Search the directory for resource bases.